tupartan/aoc23/README.md

 ## Day5
 ### Brute forcing
 So it was today that these performance puzzles came.
 Length and complexity of the rules were appalling.
 I read those quite a few times, had some coffee, read instrucions again, repeat... but once pieces were in place, solution ran like a dream.
 Until part 2.
 Which is pretty much the same but a looooooot of more numbers to run.
 So after more than 3 hours of waiting, I am thinking of stopping for tonight and see if there are answers tomorrow morning.

+## Day 6
+### Still brute forcing
+Day 5 part 2 has not finished its run.
+So naturally I ignored that problem and moved on.
+Day 6 had the same vibes as day 5; first part was pretty straight forward and easy to do and second part gave an impression that here we go with brute forcing again.
+I was pretty shocked that part 2 brute forced itself in mere seconds.
+So as the day 6 is finished, I need to revisit day 5 and try to read posts and hints about effective solutions and try it myself.
+Let's see...